Leonardra/block-constructor-challenge/README.md

 ```

 The above command runs the application and generates a text file ```output.txt```.
-The output file contains the transaction IDs of the eligible transactions based on
+The output file contains the transaction IDs of the eligible transactions based on the
 exercise.

 Confirm the output file is generated in the main directory.